phauer/edinburgh-wordpress-theme/README.md

   - Appearance > Customize.
 Widgets > Custom Widget Area
     - The following widgets are supported: Meks Smart Author, Recent Posts, Recent Comments, Categories
   - If you use the plugin `Simple Custom CSS`, please remove all custom styles (or deinstall plugin completely)
+  - If necessary, reconnect to JetPack to enable Gravatar Hovercards.